-Berman: Dingell quick to speak
+Debbie Dingell quick to speak for herself in Congress

 Last week, in her opening days as a freshman U.S. representative from the Dingell district, Debbie Dingell squashed the critical nattering that had hovered over her 2014 campaign.

 That she'd be a voting clone of her titanic, cast-a-giant-shadow husband, John Dingell, who grew up in Congress as a page and retired as the chamber's longest serving member.

 That she was a political novice with no qualifications for office, who had ridden her husband's coattails for decades.